AndriiHeonia/firmCardStory/docs/article/article.en.md

 Block b-map
 =============

 For the map to show-up on the page, it first has to be initiated.
-The block `b-map` is responsible for initializing the map with our plugin that we wrote above, let's crate this block in three files:
+The block `b-map` is responsible for initializing the map with our plugin that we wrote above, let's create this block in three files:

     $ ./node_modules/bem/bin/bem create block b-map -l desktop.blocks -T js -T css -T bemhtml